Skip to content

 • Bottle Format

-Required for Case Goods lots.
+Required for Case Goods lots only.
 Must match the Format name as displayed in InnoVint.
 Do no include the format volume.
+Disregard for juice/wine lots.

 • Bottles per Case